 WILKES-BARRE — As the race for the U.S. Senate in Pennsylvania heats up, Lou Barletta is pulling out all stops.

-A Republican and a good friend of President Donald Trump, Barletta, 62, of Hazleton, is running against incumbent Democrat U.S. Sen. Bob Casey, 58, of Scranton, who is seeking his third six-year term.
+A Republican and a good friend of President Donald Trump, Barletta, 62 of Hazleton, is running against incumbent Democrat U.S. Sen. Bob Casey, 58 of Scranton, who is seeking his third 6-year term.

 Barletta has embarked on a statewide bus tour, visiting every burg, town, village, township, borough, city and farm in the state to sway voters his way.

-Among much else, Lou has brought his dog, Reilly, a handsome English cream golden retriever.
+Lou has brought his dog, Reilly, a handsome English Cream Golden Retriever.

 Reilly is not just at Lou’s side, playing the traditional role of his master’s best friend.
 Reilly is taking it a step further — the canine campaign worker is writing a blog for Lou, despite having noopposable thumbs.
 Human thumbs are called opposable thumbs because the thumb can be moved around to touch the other fingers, which gives people the ability to grasp things.
 Most primates (humans, apes, and Old World monkeys) and some other animals have opposable thumbs — but not dogs.